Network planning and design: Dimensioning

 Dimensioning a new network determines the minimum capacity requirements that will still allow the Teletraffic Grade of Service (GoS) requirements to be met.
 To do this, dimensioning involves planning for peak-hour traffic, i.e. that hour during the day during which traffic intensity is at its peak.

 The dimensioning process involves determining the network’s topology, routing plan, traffic matrix, and GoS requirements, and using this information to determine the maximum call handling capacity of the switches, and the maximum number of channels required between the switches.
 This process requires a complex model that simulates the behavior of the network equipment and routing protocols.

 A dimensioning rule is that the planner must ensure that the traffic load should never approach a load of 100 percent.
 To calculate the correct dimensioning to comply with the above rule, the planner must take on-going measurements of the network’s traffic, and continuously maintain and upgrade resources to meet the changing requirements.
 Another reason for overprovisioning is to make sure that traffic can be rerouted in case a failure occurs in the network.

-Because of the complexity of network dimensioning, this is typically done using specialized software tools.
+Because of its complexity, network dimensioning is typically done using specialized software tools.
 Whereas researchers typically develop custom software to study a particular problem, network operators typically make use of commercial network planning software.